-The Consequences of Removal from Cash Welfare (with Motaz Al-Chanati)
+Cutoff from Support: The Effects of Losing Cash Welfare (with Motaz Al-Chanati)

 Does removing families from welfare programs result in increased employment?
-Using detailed administrative data from Michigan, we study a policy reform in the state's TANF program that swiftly and unexpectedly removed over 16,000 families from welfare, while quasi-randomly assigning time limits to all remaining participants.
+Using detailed administrative data from Michigan, we study a policy reform in the state's TANF program that swiftly and unexpectedly removed over 10,000 families from welfare while quasi-randomly assigning time limits to over 30,000 remaining participants.
 Consistent with economic theory, removing families from welfare increases formal labor force participation by roughly 4 percentage points (20% over control group mean), with increases in annualized earnings of roughly \$500.
-However, despite these gains, the majority of families remain formally unemployed after welfare removal.
-Using quantile regressions, we show that even the highest percentile wage gains fail to offset the loss in welfare benefits.
-Time limits - particularly for those further from their expiration - and sanctions due to program noncompliance result in higher earnings and lower welfare use.
-Our findings provide evidence that, contrary to their stated goals, welfare reform measures are likely to deepen poverty.
+We find that time limits - particularly for those further from their expiration - and sanctions due to program noncompliance yield similar results.
+However, despite this, the majority of families remain formally unemployed after welfare removal, and using quantile regressions we show that even the highest percentile wage gains fail to offset the loss in welfare benefits.
+Overall, our findings provide evidence that, contrary to their stated goals, welfare reform measures that either kick families off welfare or make welfare harder to access are likely to deepen poverty.